 Fr.
 Brian was called to be priest in charge at St. Luke’s in 2015.
 He has particular interests in prayer, liturgy, and mysticism; is passionate about parish ministry; and is committed to connecting the Gospel to the life of local communities.
 Fr.
 Brian is also a member of two devotional societies within the Episcopal Church: the Society of Catholic Priests and the Guild of All Souls.
 Fr.
 Brian is married to Dr. Catherine (Cat) Rebholtz, who is a small animal veterinarian.
-They are the parents of one son, Ezra, and one baby daughter, Evelyn.
+They are the parents of one son, Ezra, and two daughters, Evelyn and Eliana.

 Deacon Bill was introduced to the Episcopal Church in 1968 by his wife, Linda.
 After serving as a lay person, he was ordained as a deacon in 1985.
 He is involved in many community and outreach ministries including the Auburn Interfaith Food Closet, and offers the Eucharist to those who aren’t able to attend church.
 Linda and Bill have two daughters, Brenda and Tarajoy, and two grandsons.